SAMNaqvi1212/ContinuousControl_Udacity/README.md

 The corresponding method that is utilized in this is an Actor-Critic Method which is a deep deterministic gradient policy algorithm.

+# Solving the Environment
+ 1) First option includes an episodic task and in order to solve the environment your agent must score +30 over 100 episodes.

+ 2) (i) The barrier for solving the seconf version is slightly different.
+We take into account each and every score by the agent.
+This yields potentially 20 different scores and we then get an average of these 20 scores.
+    (ii) This yields an average score for each episode (when the average is overall 20 agents).

+The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.